 Examination of core issues in clinical pediatrics; beginning life critical care, end-of-life care, role of medical technology, public health research pertinent to children, and maintaining professional boundaries.
 Prerequisites: TR:1077.

 TR:5212 Child Life Research Problemsarr.

 Work one-to-one with a faculty member on a mentored research project pertaining to child life, play, and development, or an appropriate special topic agreed upon by student and faculty member.
 Prerequisites: TR:5205.
-Requirements: acceptance into the Master of Science program in Health and Human Physiology, Child Life.
+Requirements: acceptance to M.S. program in health and human physiology child life track.

 TR:5260 Play and Childhoodarr.

 Multiple levels of theories and current research on importance of play in child development; advocacy for importance and necessity of play in childhood that leads to well-being and healthy lifestyles; practical and theoretically based experiences; for students interested in working with children in health care, clinical, school, community, and family life settings.

 Examination of dynamics of family life as a social system from a historical, sociocultural, and theoretical perspective; approaches to working with diverse children and families facing life stresses; interactive format, incorporates experiential learning, classroom lecture, and discussion.